-One of the classics, Peter Pan is loved by millions around the world.
-One of the most popular family attractions in the Disneyland Park, Peter Pan’s Flight has no height restriction so it can be enjoyed by families of all ages.
+One of the classics, Peter Pan, is loved by millions around the world.
+One of the most popular family attractions in Disneyland Park, Peter Pan’s Flight, has no height restriction, so it can be enjoyed by families of all ages.
 You’ll want to plan to visit this attraction early in the day, as the line is known for being the longest in Fantasyland once the crowds start piling in.

 Alice in Wonderland

 Making your way through Fantasyland, you will come across two rides that are based around the story of Alice in Wonderland.
 Both Mad Tea Party, a spinning teacups ride, and Alice in Wonderland, a moving vehicle ride, have no height restrictions.
 So again, these are going to be popular with families with small children.
 Check out the original animated movie Alice in Wonderland for a more authentic experience, as the live-action version is not present in these attractions.